alexb7217/django-webpack-bootstrap-project-template/README.md

-# Minimal Django Project Template
+# Django Webpack Bootstrap Project Template
+## Based onMinimal Django Project Template

-My attempt at creating the most bare-bones Django project possible, that is still ready to deploy to a Dokku server
+My attempt at creating the most bare-bones Django project possible, that is still ready to deploy to a Dokku server.
+Now with Bootstrap!&#8482;

 * Basic Django installation project with 1 app, 'main'
 * Runs on sqlite built in database